Fiberglass reinforced plastic (or FRP as it is more commonly known) is one of the cheapest materials used to create a bathtub.

 Final Thoughts

+While epoxy is ideal and does provide the most durable coat on fiberglass bathtubs, applying a good gel coat is also recommended to make the paint last longer.
 You can even purchase a kit to make the process easier if you desire.
-The best part is you can find them at your local hardware store.
+These can be found easily at your local hardware store.